AlexDCI/recipe-sharing-platform/README.md

-1. **Project Name and Description**:
-   - Briefly describe what your project is and what it does.

-2. **Requirements**:
+# Project Name

+This project is a web application built using Django and Django REST Framework.

+## Requirements

+The project requires the following dependencies:

+- Django
-   - List the main packages used (Django and Django REST Framework).
+- Django REST Framework

-3. **Installation**:
-   - **Clone the Repository**: Instructions for cloning the repo.
-   - **Set Up a Virtual Environment**: Commands to create and activate a virtual environment.
-   - **Install Dependencies**: How to install required Python packages.
+- python-decouple (used for managing environment variables)

+## Installation

+1. Clone the repository and navigate into the project directory.
+2. Set up a Python virtual environment.
+3. Install dependencies listed in the `requirements.txt` file.
+4. Configure environment variables in a `.env` file.
+The `SECRET_KEY` and other sensitive settings should be stored in this file.
-   - **Configure Environment Variables**: Explain how to set up the `.env` file, mentioning that it’s not tracked by Git for security reasons.
+   - The `.env` file is not tracked by Git for security purposes.

-4. **Run Migrations**:
-   - Command to apply database migrations.

-5. **Start the Development Server**:
+5. Apply database migrations using Django's migration system.
-   - Command to start the Django development server.
+6. Start the development server.

-6. **Testing**:
-   - Command to run tests.

-7. **License**:
+## Handling the SECRET_KEY

+The `SECRET_KEY` is stored securely in a `.env` file using `python-decouple`.
+It is not hardcoded in the `settings.py` file to enhance security.
+Make sure to add the `.env` file to your `.gitignore` file so it is not tracked by version control.

+## License

-   - Licensing information for the project.
+Include any licensing information for the project.

-### Tips
-- Ensure that sensitive information like `SECRET_KEY` is never hardcoded in the code or pushed to version control.
-Always use environment variables.
-- Keep your `README.md` updated with any changes to the setup or dependencies of the project.